Learning Speech Emotion Representations in the Quaternion Domain: Ablation studies

 \subsection{Reducing training data}

-As further study, we re-trained all CNNs and QCNNs on the Ravdess dataset, progressively decreasing the amount of training and validation data.
-The size of the test set, instead, is kept unaltered, in order to obtain results that can be directly compared with the other results presented in this paper.
-Figure \ref{fig:ablation_reduced} shows the outcomes of this experiment.
+As a further study, we re-trained all CNNs and QCNNs, progressively decreasing the amount of training and validation data.
+The size of the test set, instead, is kept unaltered, in order to have a consistent performance measure that can be compared with the other results presented in this paper.
+Figure~\ref{fig:ablation_reduced} shows the outcomes of this experiment.
 Each line shows the trend of the average test accuracy among all CNN architectures, at different reduction rates of the data.
-The yellow and red lines are the baselines, respectively with and without CNN pretraining on Iemocap.
+Specifically, we trained on 100\%, 75\%, 50\%, 25\%, 10\%, 5\% and 1\% of the available data.
+The yellow and red lines are the baselines, respectively with and without CNN pretraining on IEMOCAP.
 Instead, the green and blue lines show the trend for the QCNNs + RH-emo, respectively with and without CNN pretraining.
-For this dataset, the 100\% of the data corresponds to 1779 utterances for the training set and to 381 utterances for the validation set.

-The results of this ablation study clearly point out that our method is an effective solution to overcome the scarcity of emotion-labelled speech data for SER tasks.
-In all cases our approach (both with and without CNN pretraining) surpasses both real-valued baselines, providing a consistent test accuracy improvement even in the conditions with fewer data.
-The improvement over the baselines is increasingly larger, as the amount of available data increases.
-In the 1\% data case we have an average improvement of 0.05/1.77 pp respectively for the networks without and with CNN pretraining, which extents to 6.01/12.88 pp when we use the 100\% of the data.
+The results of this ablation study clearly point out that our method can provide consistent performance improvement even in conditions with less data.
+In all cases but one (5\% of training data) our pretrained approach surpasses both real-valued baselines.
+This is a convenient property for SER tasks, considering the general scarcity of emotion-labelled speech audio data.